 - Travel throughout China with OU professors and other OU students

-- See world famous cities and landmarks such as the Great Wall of China, the Forbidden City, the Panda Breeding and Research Center, and the Terra Cotta Warriors!
+- See world famous cities and landmarks such as the Great Wall of China, the Forbidden City, and the Terra Cotta Warriors!

-- Earn 6 Upper Division General Education credits (Non-Western Culture)
+- Earn 6 Upper Division General Education credits (6 hours of Non-Western Culture credit)

 - Use your banked hours and save on tuition/fees

-- PITF Airfare scholarship GUARANTEED for ALL Journey Program participants
+- Partial PITF Airfare scholarship GUARANTEED for ALL Journey Program participants

 In addition to meeting the study abroad eligibility requirements, you must also have:

 - Passport (valid through eight months after return from study abroad)